Team101-logo

 Massachusetts Wiretapping Statute, G. L. c.
 272 s 99, makes it illegal to secretly hear, secretly record, or aid another to secretly hear or secretly record the contents of any wire or oral communication through the use of any intercepting device by any person other than a person given prior authority by all parties to such communication.

-Hence, if your organization operates in Massachusetts, you should always inform all parties that you are recording, unless it is absolutely clear to everyone involved that you are recording (i.e., the recording is not "secret").
-Under Massachusetts's wiretapping law, which applies to secret video recording when sound is captured, if a party to a conversation is aware that you are recording and does not want to be recorded, it is up to that person to leave the conversation.
+If your organization operates in Massachusetts, you should always inform all parties that you are recording, unless it is absolutely clear to everyone involved that you are recording (i.e., the recording is not "secret").
+Under Massachusetts's wiretapping law, (which applies to secret video recording when sound is captured) if a party to a conversation is aware that you are recording and does not want to be recorded, it is up to that person to leave the conversation.

-Please note that you can still violate this statute by secretly recording, even when you are in a public place.
+Please note that you can still violate this statute by secretly recording, even in a public place.
 In addition to subjecting you to criminal prosecution, violating the Massachusetts wiretapping law can expose you to a civil lawsuit for damages by an injured party.

 In Massachusetts, people or businesses that install and maintain security systems need three licenses: